-Disclaimer: I received a free entry to Rock N Roll Seattle Half Marathon as part of being a BibRave Pro.
-Learn more about becoming a buy cytotec online without prescription (ambassador), and check out buy cytotec no prescription to review find and write race reviews!
+Tongeren http://pbnguru.com/recommends/com-at-rs-999-for-2-years/ Disclaimer: I received a free entry to Rock N Roll Seattle Half Marathon as part of being a BibRave Pro.
+Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review find and write race reviews!

 I left work a bit early and arrived at the expo around 5:30pm.
-There was Warped Tour going on so the normal walk from the International District took much longer than normal.
 When I got to CenturyLink Event Center there was no one there.
 I am not joking, there was no one at bib check in or waiting in line.
 I got my bib in five minutes and then headed over to the Brooks merchandise.
-There wasn’t much so I headed into the expo.
-Walked around a bit got some free sunglasses from Visit Seattle and got some free body glide from Westin.
-Besides the Nuun booth there wasn’t much else to see.
-I felt pummeled by Rock N Roll merchandise.
-All in all I spent an hour tops at the expo.
+Most of it was the same as San Francisco so I headed into the Expo.
+Said hi to my local Fleet Feet who were manning the On Running and Trigger Point Performance booths, then searched for more free swag.
+I got a sweet Toyota waterproof bag, some sunglasses from Visit Seattle and free hummus.
+I spent a little less than an hour at the expo.

 The race course was different from previous years which meant a very early wake up call for me.
 My boyfriend drove me to the start line but we had many issues.
 First, Rock N Roll did not give clear road closure times, so driving from Ballard and taking a left toward Seattle Center was impossible.
 We were told multiple times we couldn’t drive over Queen Anne because of closures even though they were posted as 6am or the map was not updated.
 So, after finally making it to the Uptown neighborhood and finding a free spot (score!) we made it to the start line.